Justice-Lu/Campsite_Alert/README.md

 `https://www.recreation.gov/camping/campgrounds/232447`.
 The park_id is simply the numeric value at the end of the url, which is `232447`.

 #### --campsite
-The campsite is simply the designated site number referred to on the chart.
+The campsite is simply the designated `Site` referred to on the chart.
 ![Campsite chart](images/Campsite_availability_chart.png)